 Then, choose dynamic bids—down only.
 You can choose up and down but be aware, you could end up with high click costs.

 Now, choose your ad format.
 You can enter a customized blurb (recommended) or a standard blurb, in which case, Amazon pulls your blurb from your book description.
+At this point, your screen should look something like this.

 Next, choose your book.
 Note: You should set up one ad per book format, so one for eBook and another for paperback.